Vivir en Sta. LucíaIyna Bort Caruso

 Constant trade winds translate into year-round comfort.
 The green season runs June through November, but even then, rain tends to last a few minutes at a time.

 St. Lucia has been self-governing since 1967 after more than 160 years under British control.
 At one point it was the largest banana producer in the world.
 Now financial services and tourism drive its economy.
-Rapid development is balanced by government regulations that protect its rain forests and marine reserves.
+Rapid development is balanced by government regulations that protect its

-English, French and African traditions influence the food, culture and events.
+English, French and African traditions influence the food, culture

 For the most part, the cost of living is generally lower in St. Lucia than in North America.
 The range of St Lucia real estate options is surprisingly large for an island of its size, from oceanfront condominiums, country homes and golf course residences to hillside estates and properties in resort developments with on-site property managers for those looking for rental income.